brianglass/anastasis/files/wednesday_matins.md

 <span style="mso-bidi-font-style:italic">Glory.
 Both now<span style="color:red">.</span></span>*<span style="color:red"> </span>*<span style="color:red">Cross-Theotokion.
 Joy of the heavenly ranks.</span>

-As she stood by your Cross, O Word of God, the Ewe-lamb, your blameless Mother, cried in lamentation, Â‘How can you be dying on a Cross, my Son?
-Alas my sweetest light, where has the beauty of your form now set, that was lovelier than all mortals?Â’
+As she stood by your Cross, O Word of God, the Ewe-lamb, your blameless Mother, cried in lamentation, ‘How can you be dying on a Cross, my Son?
+Alas my sweetest light, where has the beauty of your form now set, that was lovelier than all mortals?’